Hoskins, Phillies post 10,000th franchise win, top Reds - TSN.ca

 Darick Hall and Garrett Stubbs also homered for the Phillies, who hold the second spot in the wild-card race.
 Kyle Gibson (8-5) struck out 11 in six innings in his third straight solid outing.

-Hoskin’s three-run shot homer in the fourth put the Phillies ahead 5-3.
+Hoskins three-run shot drive in the fourth put the Phillies ahead 5-3.
 He added his 26th home run with a runner on in the eighth.

 TJ Zeuch (0-2), born and raised in nearby Mason, Ohio, allowed 11 hits, three of them homers, and six runs in four-plus innings.
 Cincinnati has lost six of seven.